-The events in Ferguson MO were the beginning of Rose McGee’s special brand of BAKETIVISM – using the process of baking, sharing, talking and reflecting to create change in our world.
+The events in Ferguson were the beginning of Rose McGee’s special brand of “baketivism,” using food culture and other creative forms of relationship-building to create change in our world.

-Since that fateful day, Sweet Potato Comfort Pie has continued to deliver healing, hope, and much-needed conversation to communities impacted by the violence of systemic racism.
+Since that fateful day, Sweet Potato Comfort Pie has continued to deliver much-needed connection, conversation and catalytic action among educators, leaders in positions of governance, communities experiencing recent trauma, youth and elders in cross-generational mentorship programs, and many others.
 See more about our activities.

 “Who knew baking a pie could be so transformative.
 In the wake of George Floyd’s murder, helplessness, fear and rage boiled in my heart.
 Over the course of baking with others that night (in our own homes), sharing texts of our pies, and filling my home with sweet smells, I was profoundly soothed.
 The tears fell.
 And I slept for the first time that week.”